cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 #### Block Service

-When implementing gRPC support for a node, this service (or at least a slight variation of it) would be applicable anyways, regardless of whether this ADR is implemented.
+The following `BlockService` will be implemented as part of [\#81], regardless of whether or not this ADR is implemented.

 ```protobuf
 syntax = "proto3";